-Hyperbaric oxygen therapy has been used as an alternative refractory osteomyelitis treatment since 1965.
-Hyperbaric chambers offer 100 percent oxygen in order to destroy bacteria in bone infections.
-It also helps to transport antibiotics through bacterial cell walls, making the combined use of HBO therapy and traditional antibiotics insurmountably effective.
+Therapy has been used as an alternative refractory osteomyelitis treatment since 1965.
+Chambers offer 100 percent oxygen in order to destroy bacteria in bone infections.
+It also helps to transport antibiotics through bacterial cell walls, making the combined use of therapy and traditional antibiotics insurmountably effective.

 Multiple studies have been conducted to monitor and evaluate the effectiveness of this therapy and the reported success rates have been outstandingly high.
 Nearly 80 percent of all included refractory osteomyelitis patients experienced little to no recurrence of infection after the completion of a series of hyperbaric oxygen therapy treatments.
 Complete wound healing also occurred as a direct result of this alternative treatment option.
 One study found that 34 out of 38 patients that had been treated with hyperbaric oxygen therapy, in conjunction with standard antibiotics and debridement, were completely symptom free in as little as 34 months.